 Ans: GRE text completion is a part of the verbal reasoning section and examines the candidate's information evaluation skills.
 GRE text completion questions test candidates' abilities by excluding crucial words from short passages, and then ask the candidates to use the remaining information in the passage.

-Ques: How difficult is GRE Verbal?
+Ques: How difficult is the GRE Verbal?

 Ques: How hard is a 160 verbal GRE?